VincentBai-dotcom/ImageProcessingProjects/README.md

 # ImageProcessingProjects
-My image processing projects in python
+My image processing projects in python.

+Not very well-notated nor fomated for now.